EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “What are you doing here?”

-I observed the boy that had left town two weeks ago.
-He was learning the trade of his family and went around nearby towns and cities seeking profit from his wares.
+I observed the boy that had left Barre two weeks ago.
+Karrie and I were a bit shocked when he told us he wanted to become a merchant.
+Eric’s parents were merchants and he wanted to follow them, learning the family trade.
 He had grown considerably since the first time I saw him.

-His face had lost some of its boyness and his shoulders looked to be sturdier.
-He smirked at me.
+The face had lost some of its boyness, getting a bit sharper and his shoulders looked to be sturdier.
+A few more years and he would definitely look more than decent.
+He crossed his arms and smirked at me.

 “Did you get lost again?”